4.6. covid19_stats.engine.viz2 module

 inc_data (dict) – the data for incidence of COVID-19 cases and deaths for a given geographical region.
 See

-for the format of the output data.fig – the
+get_incident_datafor the format of the output data.ax – the

-.days_from_beginning (int) – days after first incident of COVID-19 in this region.
-Must be \(\ge 7\), due to the seven-day rolling average.
+Axesonto which to make this plot.days_from_beginning (int) – days after first incident of COVID-19 in this region.
+Must be \(\ge 7\) because of the seven day average.

 doTitle (bool) – if